elmtree-askmo/cloudcannon-app/content/learn/politics/what-are-the-major-political-parties-in-the-canadian-political-system-and-what-roles-do-they-play.md

 url: /learn/politics/questions/what-are-the-major-political-parties-in-the-canadian-political-system-and-what-roles-do-they-play
 score: -1.0
 related_article1:
+    id: 169269
+    title: >-
+        How do electoralist parties utilize mass membership cultivation and leader appeal?
+    subject: Politics
+    url: /learn/politics/questions/how-do-electoralist-parties-utilize-mass-membership-cultivation-and-leader-appeal
+related_article2:
     id: 169274
+    title: >-
-    title: What is the libertarian perspective on state intervention and individual responsibility?
+        What is the libertarian perspective on state intervention and individual responsibility?
     subject: Politics
     url: /learn/politics/questions/what-is-the-libertarian-perspective-on-state-intervention-and-individual-responsibility
-related_article2:
-    id: 169281
-    title: What factors contribute to voter engagement and identity in Canadian politics?
-    subject: Politics
-    url: /learn/politics/questions/what-factors-contribute-to-voter-engagement-and-identity-in-canadian-politics
 related_article3:
-    id: 169279
+    id: 169266
-    title: How do regional and fringe parties like the Bloc Québécois and Green Party influence Canadian politics?
+    title: >-
+        What role do political parties play in the recruitment of candidates and campaign infrastructure?
     subject: Politics
-    url: /learn/politics/questions/how-do-regional-and-fringe-parties-like-the-bloc-qubcois-and-green-party-influence-canadian-politics
+    url: /learn/politics/questions/what-role-do-political-parties-play-in-the-recruitment-of-candidates-and-campaign-infrastructure
 related_article4:
-    id: 169275
+    id: 169280
-    title: What is wedge politics, and how does it aim to attract and divide voters?
+    title: >-
+        How does media influence public opinion and election campaigns in the context of political culture and voter behavior?
     subject: Politics
-    url: /learn/politics/questions/what-is-wedge-politics-and-how-does-it-aim-to-attract-and-divide-voters
+    url: /learn/politics/questions/how-does-media-influence-public-opinion-and-election-campaigns-in-the-context-of-political-culture-and-voter-behavior
 related_article5:
-    id: 169280
+    id: 169268
-    title: How does media influence public opinion and election campaigns in the context of political culture and voter behavior?
+    title: >-
+        What is the pragmatic and opportunistic nature of brokerage theory in political parties?
     subject: Politics
-    url: /learn/politics/questions/how-does-media-influence-public-opinion-and-election-campaigns-in-the-context-of-political-culture-and-voter-behavior
+    url: /learn/politics/questions/what-is-the-pragmatic-and-opportunistic-nature-of-brokerage-theory-in-political-parties
 ---

 &nbsp;